 Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to consummate our initial business combination.
-If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, on our redemption of our public shares, or less than such amount in certain circumstances, and our Warrants will expire worthless.
+If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.35 per public share on our redemption of our public shares, or less than such amount in certain circumstances, and our Warrants will expire worthless.

 We expect to encounter intense competition from other entities having a business objective similar to ours, including private investors (which may be individuals or investment partnerships), other blank check companies and other entities competing for the types of businesses we intend to acquire.
 Many of these individuals and entities are well-established and have extensive experience in identifying and effecting, directly or indirectly, acquisitions of companies operating in or providing services to various industries.
 Many of these competitors possess greater technical, human and other resources or more industry knowledge than we do, and our financial resources will be relatively limited when contrasted with those of many of these competitors.
 While we believe there are numerous target businesses we could potentially acquire with the net proceeds of the Initial Public Offering and the sale of the Placement Warrants, our ability to compete with respect to the acquisition of certain target businesses that are sizable will be limited by our available financial resources.
 This inherent competitive limitation gives others an advantage in pursuing the acquisition of certain target businesses.
 Furthermore, because we are obligated to pay cash for the shares of common stock which our public stockholders redeem in connection with our initial business combination, target companies will be aware that this may reduce the resources available to us for our initial business combination.
 This may place us at a competitive disadvantage in successfully negotiating and completing an initial business combination.
-If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, on the liquidation of our trust account and our Warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.15 per share, or \$10.25 or \$10.35 per public share, as applicable, upon our liquidation.
-See "Risk Factors - If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable" and other risk factors herein.
+If we are unable to consummate our initial business combination, our public stockholders may receive only approximately \$10.35 per public share on the liquidation of our trust account and our Warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.35 per public share upon our liquidation.
+See "Risk Factors - If third parties bring claims against us, the proceeds held i

-If the net proceeds of the Initial Public Offering and the sale of the Placement Warrants not being held in the trust account are insufficient to allow us to operate for at least the 12 months (or 15 months or 18 months, as applicable) following the effectiveness of the Initial Public Offering, we may be unable to consummate our initial business combination, in which case our public stockholders may only receive \$10.15 per public share, or \$10.25 or \$10.35 per public share, as applicable, or less than such amount in certain circumstances, and our Warrants will expire worthless.
+If the net proceeds of the Initial Public Offering and the sale of the Placement Warrants not being held in the trust account are insufficient to allow us to operate for at least the 18 months following the effectiveness of the Initial Public Offering, we may be unable to consummate our initial business combination, in which case our public stockholders may only receive \$10.35 per public share, or less than such amount in certain circumstances, and our Warrants will expire worthless.